madams1/calendar_heatmap/README.md

     fill_var: "count"
 });
 ```

-calendar_heatmap exposes a `create` method that's used to make the actual chart, as well as a `brewer` object that includes <a href="http://colorbrewer2.org" target="_blank">ColorBrewer</a> color palettes.

 Your data is expected to be an array of objects representing days and corresponding measurements.
 It should probably look something like this: